62A.30 COVERAGE FOR DIAGNOSTIC PROCEDURES FOR CANCER.

 subdivision 1 that provides coverage to a Minnesota resident must provide coverage for routine

-women who are at risk for ovarian cancer as defined in subdivision 3, pap smears, and colorectal
+for women who are at risk for ovarian cancer as defined in subdivision 3, and pap smears, when

 Subd.
 3. Ovarian cancer surveillance tests.